sg1705/prettier-eslint-vscode-airbnb-demo/README.md

     }
 ```

-5. Create prettier config file called .prettierrc.json and add the following in the file
+## 4. Create prettier config file called `.prettierrc.json`

+Prettier configuration can exist in JSON or JavaScript.
+I prefer JSON.
+Add the following to your `.prettierrc.json` .

 ```
 {